CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 + **Execution Service:** Responsible for executing the execution steps, pausing and canceling executions, splitting executions and dispatching relevant events.

 ###Database
-The database is composed of the following tables categorized here by their main function:
+The database is composed of the following tables categorized here by their main functions:

 + Execution tracking:
   + **RUNNING_EXECUTION_PLANS:** full data of an execution plan and all of its dependencies